Featured image of post Analyzing Performance Bottlenecks in Go Applications with expvar

 Package expvar provides a standardized interface to public variables, such as operation counters in servers.
 It exposes these variables via HTTP at /debug/vars in JSON format.

-We can easily use the expvar package provided by the Go standard library to output custom measurement data in a unified interface, with consistent data format and metric definitions.
-In this post, let’s explore how to use expvar to output custom performance measurement data together.
+We can easily use the expvar package the Go standard library provides to output custom measurement data in a unified interface with the consistent data format and metric definitions.
+Let’s explore using expvar to output custom performance measurement data together in this post.

 An Example